Siphalor/nbt-crafting-wiki/docs/modders.md

 ```

 !!! note "Attention!"
-	The here mentioned `dependencies` section is different from the equally-named section in the `publishing` region.
-If you have a new project then you will most likely have to create the `dependencies` section yourself.
-It's usually put above the `repositories` section.
+	The here mentioned `repositories` section is different from the equally-named section in the `publishing` region.
+If you have a new project then you will most likely have to create the `repositories` section yourself.
+It's usually put above the `dependencies` section.

 Then you'll need Gradle which dependency you need.
 I personally recommend adding Nbt Crafting as a `modImplementation` dependency: